RegreSSHion: Vulnerability

 This vulnerability is a regression of CVE-2006-5051, reintroduced in OpenSSH 8.5p1 (October 2020) due to the accidental removal of a crucial directive that had mitigated the earlier vulnerability.
 The directive transformed unsafe calls into a safe _exit(1) call.

 Affected versions

 Note: The following versions are referring to the upstream versions.
-Checking the versions shipped by e.g. linux Distros is not enough to validate it being vulnerable or not as many have backported fixes to older versions.
-E.g. Debian's OpensSSH version 9.7p1-7 and Rocky Linux's OpenSSH version 8.7p1-38.4 are also NOT Vulnerable.
+Checking the versions shipped by—for example—a Linux distribution is not enough to validate it being vulnerable or not as many have backported fixes to older versions. e.g. Debian's OpenSSH version 9.7p1-7 and Rocky Linux's OpenSSH version 8.7p1-38.4 are also not vulnerable.